 Directive 03-1 set a new goal of establishing 10,000 miles of buffers in the Chesapeake Bay Watershed by 2010, of which Maryland is accountable for 2032 miles.
 Additional goals include establishing buffers along 70% of streams and rivers, working with five other jurisdictions to increase urban tree canopy cover, and to restore, promote and protect riparian forest buffers on public and private land.

 The Stream Releaf Implementation Plan for 2005-2010 is currently available.
-The plan outlines the new goal for the Stream Releaf program, which is an additional 1,200 miles between 2003 and 2010, and the strategy for reaching the goal.
-NOTE: the plan is an Adobe Acrobat file (330 KB).
-For the free Acrobat viewer go to Adobe.com.
+The Implementation Plan outlines the new goal for the Stream Releaf program, which is an additional 1,200 miles between 2003 and 2010, and the strategy for reaching the goal.

 To include a forest buffer in the statewide accounting, please send the buffer reporting form to: